vinayaksodar/cs-courses-notes/cs229/notes.md

 #### Efficiency Notes

-- Newton’s method typically converges **faster** than batch gradient descent, requiring fewer iterations to get very close to the minimum.
+- Newton’s method typically converges **faster*- than batch gradient descent, requiring fewer iterations to get very close to the minimum.
 - However, each iteration is more **computationally expensive**, since it requires computing and inverting the Hessian ($d \times d$ matrix).
 - When applied to maximize the **log-likelihood in logistic regression**, this method is also known as **Fisher Scoring**.